MEEDOO99/MEEDOO/Rules-Guidebook.md

 **B4-3.** A 'debate' is a discussion where one user is trying to convince another user of their viewpoint.
 These should be redirected to the "#politics-and-debate" channel.

 ### B5.
 Posting explicit content
 Any discussions that are dark, crude, or explicit in nature (but do not involve posting pornography) must be posted in the "#off-topic" channel.
-Any pornography or 18+ content can _only_ be posted in the "#adult" channel.
+Any pornographic or 18+ content can _only_ be posted in the "#adult" channel.
 Content that is graphic or disturbing (such as gore) is prohibited entirely.

 ### B6.
 Discord Terms of Service
 Any content that violates the Discord Terms of Service (https://discordapp.com/terms) is prohibited.